junechakma/wexford-educare/coursedata.md

 *   **Additional Prerequisites:** A compelling personal statement and, in some cases, a successful interview.

-### Start Your Career with Blossom Educare
+### Start Your Career with Wexford Educare

-Ready to launch your career in business and marketing? 📈 The expert team at **Blossom Educare** is here to provide personalized support and guide you through the entire application process.
+Ready to launch your career in business and marketing? 📈 The expert team at **Wexford Educare** is here to provide personalized support and guide you through the entire application process.

-Email us for a free consultation at: info@blossomeducare.co.uk
+Email us for a free consultation at: info@wexfordeducare.com

 BSc (Hons) Computing with Integrated Foundation Year
 ----------------------------------------------------

-**Launch your career in the fast-paced world of technology with the BSc Computing with Integrated Foundation Year. 🚀 Blossom Educare is here to guide you to top UK universities offering this program, which is designed to provide a comprehensive understanding of computing, from fundamental principles to the advanced practical skills that are crucial for the tech sector.**
+**Launch your career in the fast-paced world of technology with the BSc Computing with Integrated Foundation Year. 🚀 Wexford Educare is here to guide you to top UK universities offering this program, which is designed to provide a comprehensive understanding of computing, from fundamental principles to the advanced practical skills that are crucial for the tech sector.**

 The integrated **Foundation Year** provides a solid introduction to computing and essential academic skills, preparing you for the advanced, specialized study in the years to follow, even if you don’t meet the standard entry requirements for a three-year degree.